 For French Speakers

-Francophone students who do not speak English may integrate FASNY at any grade.
-They will join an ESL (English as a Second Language) level class, then move onto an intermediate level class before finally joining native speaker classes when they attain fluency in English.
+Francophone students who do not speak English may integrate into FASNY at any grade.
+They will join an ESL (English as a Second Language)-level class, then move onto an intermediate-level class, before finally joining native-speaker classes when they attain fluency in English.

 The time and pattern to become fluent is dependent on each child’s age and learning profile.

-In 11th Grade, and according to their fluency in English, students will prepare either:
+In 11th grade, according to their fluency in English, students will prepare for either:

-- The French Baccalaureate offered in the Scientific (S) track or Social Sciences and Economics track (ES)
+- The French Baccalaureate, offered in the Sciences (S) or Economics and Social Sciences (ES) track

-- The French Baccalaureate, S or ES, with the OIB- the international option of the French Baccalaureate--in which English and Social Studies are comparable to an AP or Honors course and are taught in English at a native level
+- The French Baccalaureate, S or ES, with the OIB--the international option of the French Baccalaureate--in which English and social studies are comparable to an AP or honors course and taught in English at a native level

-- The International Baccalaureate taught in English, with the option to prepare a bilingual IB if qualified to take both English and French as language A
+- The International Baccalaureate taught in English, with the option to prepare a bilingual IB if qualified to take both English and French as a Language A

 A FASNY education:

-Carries over to any accredited French school: if or when the family moves back to France or to another country, the student’s placement in a grade level will be honored by schools accredited by the French National Ministry of Education (The AEFE network is the widest educational network in the world, and is an excellent choice for families who move often)
+Carries over to any accredited French school.
+If or when the family moves back to France or to another country, the student’s placement in a grade level will be honored by schools accredited by the French National Ministry of Education.
+(The AEFE network is the widest educational network in the world and an excellent choice for families who move often.)

-…While giving the child an American School experience: interscholastic sports, American traditions, acquisition of the English language and American thought system in addition to the French education.
+Gives the child an American school experience: interscholastic sports, American traditions, acquisition of the English language and American thought system, in addition to a French education.